Degree Regulations of the Diaconia University of Applied Sciences

 Theses are archived in accordance with the current archiving plan.
 Paper copies of all theses are kept in the Study Office.

 To receive their degrees, students must write maturity tests, which are essays related to the topic of their theses.
 The maturity test demonstrates the students’ knowledge of the subject area and their command of Finnish or Swedish (Decree 1129/2014, Section 8).
 The Examination Board makes the decision on the maturity test if the language proficiency stipulated in Decree 1129/2014, Section 8, is not required of the student.
-Students on the degree programmes offered in English are required to write a maturity test in English.
-The maturity tests for UAS Master’s degrees are written in the form of a press release.
+Students on degree programme delivered in Finnish write their maturity test in Finnish or Swedish depending on the language they used in primary and secondary education.
+Students on degree programmes delivered in English are required to write their maturity test in English.
+The maturity tests for UAS Master’s degrees are written in the form of a press release or article.
 A maturity test is not required for the theses completed for the Bachelor of Health Care, Public Health Care degree (KEH5).

 The maturity test is an essay, written under supervision, on a topic in the subject area of the thesis provided by the supervisor.
 Under special circumstances, students may complete the maturity test by an alternative assessment method (e.g. by writing an article).
-In such cases the assessment process is arranged separately with a lecturer specialising in the language of assessment.
-The maturity test essay is assessed based on contents and language.
-The grading is pass/fail.
+In such cases the assessment process is arranged separately with a lecturer specialising in the assessment language.
+The maturity test is a compulsory part of the thesis and requires a pass grade.

 Section 24 Studies in Working Life Learning Environments

 Diak has entered into partnerships with working-life parties in accordance with the pedagogical principles of Universities of Applied Sciences.
 In working-life operation environments, competences are built when working-life representatives, students and Diak staff work together.
-These activities combine research, development and studies to reach the objectives specified in curricula.
-Some of the studies under the curricula take place in participatory, investigative development activities under the Centre of Expertise Programme (OSKE) as specified in the implementation plans of these activities.
+These activities combine research, development and studies to reach the objectives specified in the curricula.
+Some of the studies under the curricula take place in conjunction with working-life as specified in the implementation plans.